 Management of Storage logins

-Each TNI 3 Storage may contain a set of logins for all 5 protocols: Windows, SSH, SNMP, Telnet, VMWare.
+Each TNI Storage may contain sets of logins for each of the 5 protocols: Windows, SSH, SNMP, Telnet, VMWare.

 To display it, switch to the Edit mode (Ctrl + 6) and click All logins on the Sidebar.

 By default, there are only two standard logins in this set:

 - Current user: login of the Windows user running TNI;

 The standard logins cannot be changed or deleted.

 To create a new login for one of the protocols, click the Add button below that protocol's list.

 When adding a new login, an alias should also be specified along with the username and password (or community string for SNMP).
 An alias is a unique identifier that will be used when working with a particular login in TNI.
 Aliases enable adding logins with the same usernames.

 The added login is displayed in its protocol's list.